dij0s/PETAL/thesis/bachelor_thesis.typ

 Energy planning as defined in the solution requires assessing the energy resources, infrastructure, potential and needs within the municipality.
 The geocontext retriever is responsible for this task.

-Before profiling the municipality, it is essential to identify the different public datasources that are available.
+Before profiling the municipality, it is essential to identify the different public data sources that are available.
 Throughout its federal and cantonal institutions, Switzerland provides a wide range of public data such as GeoAdmin#footnote("geo.admin.ch"), the geographic information platform of the Confederation which offers direct access to geospatial data and maps.

 The data originate from various offices commissioned by the Confederation: